possan/smartcitiesgreenhackathon/README.md

 <img src="https://raw.githubusercontent.com/possan/smartcitiesgreenhackathon/master/doc/mq135.jpg" width="250" alt="MQ135" /> <img src="https://raw.githubusercontent.com/possan/smartcitiesgreenhackathon/master/doc/dht11.jpg" width="250" alt="DHT11" />

-Right now the arduino needs to run tethered to a computer that will render the values.
+Right now the arduino needs to run tethered to a computer that will render the values, the goal of course would be to connect a cheap gps and modem so that this could be made wireless and put up all over the city.